 “…and a jerk and a loser,” he said, “She must have wrote it holding her pen like a chisel.”

-Apparently, she kept a detailed chronology of his every transgression, right down to the quarter hour, which shed a lot of light on Darcy’s behavior.
+He went onto explain that Daphne kept a detailed chronology of his every transgression, right down to the quarter hour, which shed a lot of light on her behavior.
 For one thing, it cleared up why she was always checking her watch.

 I was amazed.
-“She compiled two inches of dirt on you?”
+“So she compiled two inches of dirt on you?”

 For Stan, this represented a rare step in a positive direction.

 It took her three hours but she finally came up with something.
-She wrote, “You have good taste in music.”
+She wrote, “You are good at fixing things.”

 Next, he told her to make a list of everything she didn’t like about him.
 A few minutes later, she came back for more paper.